 As a telecommunications company, people often ask us what the difference is between the various services we provide, as well as what is available in the state of Kansas.
 The most common question we encounter is regarding the difference between fiber internet and broadband internet.

 At KsFiberNet, we take great pride in providing Kansans throughout the state with reliable, powerful fiber internet access.
-What you use the internet for, how often you use it, and how much you want to spend on it, will determine what kind of internet service is best for you.
-If you’re curious about the difference between fiber and broadband internet and want to determine which is best for your home or business, keep reading.
+What you use the internet for, how often you use it, and how much you want to spend on it, will determine what kind of internet service is best for your business.
+If you’re curious about the difference between fiber and broadband internet and want to determine which is best for your business, keep reading.

 As mentioned in our previous blog, fiber internet uses fiber-optic cables to send data, which results in a fast, reliable, and secure connection.
 Fiber-optic cables are composed of plastic or glass strands that are used to transmit light which then bounce along the bends and curves in the cable to transmit information.
 Fiber internet offers high speeds and does not degrade over long distances.